Comedian Tom Smothers, one-half of the Smothers Brothers, dies at 86 | News Channel 3-12

 When the Japanese bombed Pearl Harbor, the family was sent home and Maj.
 Smothers remained.
 He was captured by the Japanese during the war and died in captivity.
 The family eventually moved to the Los Angeles suburb of Redondo Beach, where Smothers helped his mother take care of his brother and sister while she worked.

-The brothers had seemed unlikely to make television history.
-They had spent several years on the nightclub and college circuits and doing TV guest appearances, honing an offbeat comedy routine that mixed folk music with a healthy dose of sibling rivalry.
+Before the show’s debut, the pair had seemed unlikely to make television history.
+They had spent the previous several years on the nightclub and college circuits and doing TV guest appearances, honing an offbeat comedy routine that mixed folk music with a healthy dose of sibling rivalry.

 They continued that shtick on their show but also surrounded themselves with a talented cast of newcomers, both writers and performers.

-Among the crack writing crew that Smothers headed were future actor-filmmaker Rob Reiner, musician Mason Williams and comedian Steve Martin, who presented Smothers with the lifetime Emmy.
+Among the crack writing crew that Smothers headed were future actor-producer Rob Reiner, musician Mason Williams and comedian Steve Martin, who presented Smothers with the lifetime Emmy in 2008.
 Regular musical guests included John Hartford, Glen Campbell and Jennifer Warnes.

-Bob Einstein had a recurring role as Officer Judy, a dour Los Angeles police officer who once cited guest Liberace for playing the piano too fast.
-Leigh French, as the hippie earth mother in the segment “Share a Little Tea With Goldie,” always appeared to have been drinking something brewed with more than just tea leaves.
+Bob Einstein, now better known as stuntman Super Dave Osborne, had a recurring role as Officer Judy, a dour Los Angeles police officer who once cited guest Liberace for playing the piano too fast.
+Leigh French, as the hippie earth mother in the segment “Share a Little Tea With Goldie,” always appeared to have been drinking something brewed through more than just tea leaves.

 The brothers had begun their own act when Tom, then a student at San Jose State University, formed a music group called the Casual Quintet and encouraged his younger brother to learn the bass and join.
-The brothers continued on as a duo after the other musicians dropped out, but began interspersing comedy with their limited folk music repertoire.
+The brothers continued on as a duo after the other musicians dropped out, but because their folk music repertoire was limited, they began to intersperse it with comedy.

 Their big break came in 1959 when they appeared at San Francisco’s Purple Onion, then a hot spot for new talent.
 Booked for two weeks, they stayed a record 36.
 Booked into New York’s Blue Angel, they won praise from The New York Times, which described them as “a pair of tart-tongued singing comedians.”
 But to their disappointment, they couldn’t get on “The Tonight Show,” then hosted by Jack Paar.